That’s how many steps I’ve taken today.

 We all know that for a friendship to flourish, there needs to be a high degree of transparency and respect involved.

-But in the midst of this incessant optimization and growth hacking hype, these factors are often compromised
+But in the midst of this incessant optimization and growth hacking hype, these factors are often compromised, or forgotten altogether.

 If our customer feels neglected, overlooked, starved for attention or taken for granted, they will leave us.
 Because they are human — not data bots.